Growing Marchantia plants

 Two remaining techniques are more feasible: Aeroponics and Fogponics where roots (or rhizoids) hang in air and are misted with nutrient solution at intervals, and Nutrient Film Technique (NFT) where a thin film of nutrient solution flows continuously over roots/rhizoids in sloped channels.
 Attempts to implement spray or fog based delivery to rhizoids growing under support matting performed poorly - where high-speed sprays damaged unsupported rhizoids and ultrasonic-generated fog didn't deliver sufficient hydration, compared to direct access.
 So all of the successful trials used a form of nutrient film technique with plants growing on top of micro-perforated plastic (to minimise algal growth) and fed from beneath by nutrient flow through capillary matting.
 The hybrid matting is supported on 2cm pegs, which forms a lower surface for feeding rhizoids that growth through the top matting.

 Gastronorm is a well-established size standard for food containers.
 The vessels are readily from cooking suppliers and available in fractional sizes and depths.
-I have used Gastronorm 1/6 black polycarbonate vessels, which are 176 × 162 mm ( 6.9 × 6.4 inches) and 200mm deep with a 3.4L capacity - to build small hydroponic systems.
+I have used Gastronorm 1/6 black polycarbonate vessels, which are 176 × 162 mm ( 6.9 × 6.4 inches) and 200mm deep with a 1.5L working capacity - to build small hydroponic systems.

 The relatively small size of the vessel means that hydroponic support trays can be printed on most commercial 3D printers.
 Each tray not only provides support for the plants, but act as conduits for wiring of a USB-powered mini-pump, hold up the LED ring lighting system and provide an engineered path for flow of nutrient solution through the system.
 Construction details can be found here.